JohnnyParra/Blog-Website-Server/README.md

 npm i
 ```

-3. Import the database dump into mysql in the folder ExampleDB in this repo
+3. Import the database dump into mysql using the folder ExampleDB that is in this repo

 4. Create a .env file in this repo that stores the following information:  <br>
 DB_HOST      = //The name of the database host (ex. localhost)